GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 Name project-owned Template service modules `app_*.*`, including `app_startup.[ch]`.
 Retain conventional filenames only for `main.[ch]` and `syscalls.c`.
-SysTick is an explicit hardware-service exception and retains `systick.[ch]` plus the direct `SysTick_` public-function prefix.
+Reusable SysTick hardware access belongs to the shared `BareMetal/Driver/SysTick` stack and retains `systick.[ch]` plus the direct `SysTick_` public-function prefix.
+Application time state and the strong `SysTick_Handler()` definition belong to the project-owned `app_time` service;
+the handler performs only the minimum state publication needed by main context.
 Symbols called by the processor, linker, or C library retain their required ABI names; other project-owned public service functions use the `App_` prefix.

 Project include directories take precedence over shared Driver include directories so a project-local `startup.h` cannot resolve to legacy shared